front-end-foundations/4-flex-menu/readme.md

 $ npm run start
 ```

+(Don't forget to use `ctrl-c` to shut down the server when done.)

 Make a change to the HTML and note the hot reloading.

 Note the addition of the `node_modules` folder.
+This can get quite large.

+Note the `.gitignore` file.

 ## Initialize a GIT Repo